vime-js/vime/packages/vime-docs/complete/customization.md

-# Usage
+# Customization

-## Getting Started

-Please refer to the [Player API](./api/player.md) for what properties and methods are available.
-The rest of this page will guide you on how to extend or customize the player.
+This page will guide you on how to extend or customize the player.
+Refer to the [Player API](./api/player.md) for what props/methods/events are available and how to interact with them.

 ## Loading Providers